hchautran/PiToMe/README.md

 #### Run

-Currently we are supporting `blip`, `blip2`, `clip`, and `albef` you can try directly compressing these models for off-the-shell performance or retrain them by omitting the `--eval` argument.
+Currently, we are supporting `blip`, `blip2`, `clip`, and `albef` you can try directly compressing these models for off-the-shell performance or retrain them by omitting the `--eval` argument.

 ```
 python -m torch.distributed.run \